 The result of this difference is that tube compression changes your sound more than optical compression, which sounds very transparent.
 The ECC 81 tube used by the Markbass gives you a fat vintage warmth that optical compressors cannot deliver.

 In terms of controls, the Markbass Compressor definitely isn’t lacking in settings.
 There are six knobs you can tweak: gain, threshold, ratio, attack, release, and volume.
-These settings can really impact the character and and tone of your sound.
-However, the most important difference between these pedal and the others is definitely the tube compression.
+These settings can really impact the character and tone of your sound.
+However, the most important difference between these pedals and the others is definitely the tube compression.

-– High end tube compression
+– High-end tube compression

 – Fat vintage warm sound